No Reply at All

-"No Reply at All" is a song by British band Genesis, released as the lead single in the US from their 1981 album Abacab.
+"No Reply at All" is a song by the English rock band Genesis, released as the lead single in the US from their eleventh studio album, Abacab (1981).
 It was not released in the UK, where "Abacab" was the first single.
 The US single release edit omits the second verse of the song as it appears on the Abacab album.